Skip to main content

 • Virginia requires 600 clock hours of esthetics training to qualify for licensure through DPOR

-• AVI’s Esthetics program can be completed in approximately 4–6 months depending on your schedule
+• AVI’s Esthetics (NO FINANCIAL AID FOR THIS PROGRAM) program can be completed in approximately 4–6 months depending on your schedule

 • Virginia estheticians earn a median annual wage of approximately $38,000–$52,000, with medical spa roles pushing $55,000–$70,000+ in the DC metro area